thedropbears/cms-website/src/_pages/join.md

 - Interested in robotics, engineering, programming, design, business, marketing, or leadership
 - Willing to commit to team meetings and build sessions

+# Do I need previous robotics experience to join?

+No experience is required to join but a passion for learning and a curious mind is essential.
+If you do have some experience in programming, mechanical skills or project management then it will help you even more.

 ## What Can You Do?

 There are many ways to contribute to The Drop Bears: